Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/live/readme.md

 # View help
 ./vi_cli.sh -h

-For the first time using the script, please run this command:
+# For the first time using the script, please run this command:
-# Check dependencies
 ./vi_cli.sh check dependencies
 ```